typst/packages/README.md

   the LICENSE.

-Third-party tools can add their own entry under the `[tool]` section to attach their own typst specific config to the manifest.
+Third-party tools can add their own entry under the `[tool]` section to attach their own Typst-specific configuration to the manifest.

 ```toml
 [package]